namphuong2217/Backend-Spring-SocialPlatform/README.md

 A backend REST services for a social blogging platform.

-This codebase was created to demonstrate a fully fledged fullstack application built with Spring boot + JPA including CRUD operations, authentication.
+This codebase was created to demonstrate a fully fledged fullstack application built with Spring boot + JPA including CRUD operations, authentication and more.

 For more information on how this works see below.